LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/why-create-functions.rst

 Why Create Functions?
 =====================

-After wading through all of the new syntax necessary to create a function, you might be asking yourself, "Why would I ever want to do this?"
-Good question!
+After wading through all of the new syntax necessary to create a function, you might be asking yourself, *Why would I ever want to do this?* Good question!
 We have a few answers.

 Functions Reduce Repetition
 ---------------------------